-11. PLAGIARISM/CHEATING
+11. PLAGIARISM/CHEATING:

-Plagiarism/cheating is the claiming and/or sharing of another person's (even another student's) work as their own.
-If a student shares their work with another student, with the intent for this student to use this work as their own work, this action is also considered plagiarism.
+Plagiarism/cheating is the claiming and/or sharing of another person's (even another student's) work as your own.
+If a student shares his/her work with another student, with the intent for this student to use as his/her own work, this action is also considered plagiarism.
 Plagiarism/cheating (copying or paraphrasing of an entire work, partial plagiarism/cheating (copying or paraphrasing of sections of a work from another source, and structural plagiarism (using the format from another source when an original one is required), are considered under the policy.